Tknott95/adanodium/README.md

 # adanodium

 ``` @NOTES
+ - the shell scripts are shit and everything will be changeed after a nice MVP
+ - another system is to be used
  - build into a library first inside cabal

  - will be slapping in an http server